-Sam -- accompanied by his boyfriend Vito Cammisano -- received the Arthur Ashe Courage Award, and gave a speech in which he explained how Ashe's own words had guided him this year.
+Sam — accompanied by his boyfriend, Vito Cammisano — received the Arthur Ashe Courage Award and gave a speech in which he explained how Ashe's words guided him this year.

 Here are the most touching moments from the speech:

-"This year I have a lot of experience being part of something a lot bigger than myself.
+"This year I had a lot of experience being part of something a lot bigger than myself.
 At times I've felt like I've been living in a massive storm, and I know the storm will end.
-I'm here tonight to tell you that the lessons I learned about love, respect, and being true to yourself will never leave me."
+I'm here tonight to tell you that the lessons I learned about love, respect and being true to yourself will never leave me."

-"Recently a friend asked me to talk to his sister, a young woman who was considering killing herself, rather than sharing with her loved ones the fact that she was gay.
-When we spoke she told me she would never consider hurting herself again and that somehow my example had helped her.
-It's amazing to think just doing what we can we can call touch, change, and even save lives."
+"Recently a friend asked me to talk to his sister, a young woman who was considering killing herself rather than sharing with her loved ones the fact that she was gay.
+When we spoke, she told me she would never consider hurting herself again and that somehow my example had helped her.
+It's amazing to think that by just doing what we can, we can all touch, change and even save lives."